25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Royalty Free

-In children, the virus appears to be rare and mild, as only 2.5% of cases in children were severe and 0.2% were critical.
+In children, the illness “appears to be relatively rare and mild.”
+Only 2.5% of cases in children were severe, and 0.2% were critical.